SuttonNet

 Track record for Big Tech: our experience

-We've seen social media & an online payment service suspend accounts without discussion or explanation.
-The suspensions occurred after posts/payments likely to be at odds with the corporate owner's political views.
+Mainstream media has refused to publish our (polite, brief, correctly spelled) posts on their sites if we questioned 'facts' presented in online articles.
+Many others attest to the same epxerience.
+We've seen social media & an online payment service suspend accounts - including our own account - without discussion or explanation.
+These suspensions occurred after posts/payments which were likely to be at odds with the corporate owner's political views.

-Writers whose content is cancelled (eg a website is suddenly deleted) are not just restricted from publishing specific content on a specific platform.
-They have been labelled as bigots, murderers, dangerous purveyors of fake news, etc. They may be 'cancelled' not just from the service where the offending content appeared, but as widely as accumulated Big Tech can influence information flow.
+Writers whose content is cancelled (eg a website is suddenly deleted) are not just restricted from publishing specific content on a specific Big Tech platform.
+They are labelled as bigots, murderers, dangerous purveyors of fake news, etc. They may be 'cancelled' not just from the service where the offending content appeared, but as widely as accumulated Big Tech & mainstream media can influence information flow.

 We don't disagree with any provider's freedom to offer its own services for use in ways that it sees fit.
-We do question the apparent secrecy and arbitrariness of restrictions.
-We wonder at joint actions across platforms; judgments made on shifting ground (what is 'hate speech' this week?); and decisions made despite supporting evidence.
+We do question secrecy and arbitrariness of restrictions.
+We strongly disagree with platforms presenting themselves as places for public information flow while actually blocking certain info for many unreasonable reasons.
+We wonder at coordinated political preferences across platforms, at judgments made on shifting ground (what will be 'hate speech' this week?), and decisions to cancel content made despite independent evidence.

 Good or bad?

-Big Tech's actions, like those of highly controlling States, silence dissent rather than encouraging intelligent and informed debate.
+Big Tech's actions, like those of highly controlling nation states, silence dissent with a chosen viewpoint rather than encouraging intelligent and informed debate.
 The list of verboten comments grows longer.
-Their actions assert superior, 'correct' knowledge by Big Tech that cannot be questioned, covering many fields of human endeavour and enquiry which they really have no authority in: science, medicine, history...
+Their actions assert superior, 'correct' knowledge by Big Tech, government, bureaucracy &/or unknown fact checkers.
+Their decisions about 'misinformation' cannot be questioned.
+They cover many fields of human endeavour and enquiry which these self-appointed judges have no authority in: science, medicine, history...

-What will be thefruit of this?
+What will be the fruit of this?
 In our view, not peace or freedom or creativity or life.
+It's all been done before in less technologically 'advanced' cultures & eras.

-Do you think that our content policy is like Big Tech's?
+Do you think that our website content policy is like Big Tech's cancellations, or government attempts at misinformation laws?
 If so, please tell us why and we'll re-consider the matter.
 This is a weighty thing, difficult to put into words and very important to us.

 Diane Sutton